 Last Friday, I went back to Los Angeles City Hall to help celebrate the 10-year anniversary of “Cash for College,” a program which connects students and their parents with the public funds to help them go to college.

 Businessweek last week reported that Chinese women are driving up enrollment at business schools across the United States.
 So much female Chinese talent is going global!
 I’m excited by the potential for Chinese women to rock our world.
 Unfortunately, there’s still this problem of a society which defines women by marital status.

 Leftover women are the modern urban women most of whom have high education, high income, and high IQ.
 They are nice-looking, but they are relatively demanding in choosing spouses so that they haven’t found ideal partners for marriage. – China Ministry of Education, 2007

 Joy Chen is a globally-acclaimed creator of books, movies, videos and other pop-culture media for China.
-A Chinese-American former Deputy Mayor of Los Angeles, Joy is author of the smash China best-seller Do Not Marry Before Age 30, which debunks conventional wisdom that single women are “leftover” by their late 20s, and helps them unlock their potential and realize their dreams.
+A Chinese-American former Deputy Mayor of Los Angeles, she is author of the smash China best-seller Do Not Marry Before Age 30, which debunks conventional wisdom that single women are “leftover” by their late 20s, and helps them unlock their potential and realize their dreams.
 Her second book, How to Find the Career of Your Dreams, is due for release in late 2016.
-Additionally, she has movies in development with Wanda Media, and one with Alibaba Pictures.
-Additionally, she is working on a novel about a female Chinese hacker who comes to the United States.
+Additionally, she has movies in development with Wanda Media and Alibaba Pictures.
 Visit Joy at www.joychenyu.com (click ENGLISH).